Tim Alberta: Career

 After college, Alberta interned for the Wall Street Journal; by 2017, he was an established journalist in Washington.
-He worked for the National Review before joining Politico and later The Atlantic.
+He worked for National Review before joining Politico and later The Atlantic.

 In 2019, Alberta published his first book, American Carnage: On the Front Lines of the Republican Civil War and the Rise of President Trump.
 Shortly afterward, his father died, and upon returning to Michigan to attend the funeral, he was reprimanded by several members of his father's church who objected to his coverage of Trump; one congregant said Alberta was "part of an evil plot [...] out to undermine God's ordained leader of the United States".
 Disturbed by this experience, Alberta began studying the relationship between American Evangelical Christianity and the radical right, which became the subject of his next book, The Kingdom, the Power, and the Glory: American Evangelicals in an Age of Extremism, published in 2023.

+In 2023, Alberta profiled then-CNN chief executive officer Chris Licht and his rocky tenure as CEO.
+Alberta's reporting eventually led to Licht's firing five days later.